jackie-h/language-notes/domain calculations ideas.md

   * Testing implementations for each language
   * Lack of functional collections in Java and others
   * Mismatches in primitive types

+* FIFO/LIFO calculations like Pnl

+* Completeness - DRA for instance - waits until complete - transactional

+* Correctness - is everything using the same source correct as of the same time for reference data.
+For instance, if credit rating changes or something like that.
+Need to process it all at once